 - Enjoy a career that makes a difference by collaborating & learning from the best

 At UNSW, we pride ourselves on being a workplace where the best people come to do their best work.

-The Postdoctoral Fellow will play a key role in a recently funded Australian Research Council Project entitled, Cracking post-translational modification codes in high molecular definition in the research areas of intact protein mass spectrometry, ion mobility mass spectrometry and bioanalytical chemistry.
-The position will contribute towards the research effort of Scientia Associate Professor W. Alexander Donald’s laboratory in the School of Chemistry, Faculty of Science at UNSW Sydney.
+The Postdoctoral Fellow will play a key role in a project entitled, Characterization of Protein Complexes by Native Mass Spectrometry in the research areas of intact protein mass spectrometry, ion mobility mass spectrometry, and native mass spectrometry.
+The incumbent is expected to contribute towards the research effort of Scientia Associate Professor W. Alexander Donald’s laboratory in the School of Chemistry, Faculty of Science at UNSW Sydney.